Go to content

 Challenge to solve

-For providing a great and accessible user experience in all of Feelgood’s digital solutions, we’ve been building and using a design system since 2019.
+For offering a great and accessible user experience in these digital solutions, we’ve been using a design system we started working on in 2019.
 We call it FDS, Feelgood Design System.

 Design systems have been a hot topic in the design community for several years.
-Many agree that they are challenging to make, but perhaps even harder to maintain and put to use.
-Therefore, the team and I had a humble approach when we started working on our.
+Many agree that they are challenging to create, but perhaps even harder to maintain and put to use.
+Therefore, we had a humble approach when starting working.

 Goals to achieve